 Annapurna Circuit Trek Distance: How long is the trek?

-The total distance of this Annapurna Trekking mostly depends on where is the starting point and the endpoint of the trek, thus the distance of the trail can range from 160KM to 260Km.
-This trek can be done in as few as 10 days to 28 days if you decide to do the full circuit with few side trips.
+The total distance of this Annapurna Trekking mostly depends on the trek’s starting point and endpoint; thus, the trail’s distance can range from 160KM to 260Km.
+This trek can be done in as few as ten days to 28 days if you decide to do the entire circuit with a few side trips.

-Generally, it will take you around 10 to 14 days if you go for a shorter version of the trek, and 18-21 days for the full circuit.
+Generally, it will take around 10 to 14 days if you go for a shorter version of the trek and 18-21 days for the entire circuit.

 Some example routes: